libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 # libp2p in the browser

 This example leverages the [Parcel.js bundler](https://parceljs.org/) to compile and serve the libp2p code in the browser.
 Parcel uses [Babel](https://babeljs.io/) to handle transpilation of the code.
-You can leverage other bundlers such as Webpack or Browserify for development, but we will not be covering them here.
+You can use other bundlers such as Webpack or Browserify, but we will not be covering them here.

 ## Setup